 Take a couple of whole garlic bulbs and cut in half crosswise as below.
 Place the bulbs on a large enough sheet of baking foil to create a sealed parcel.
 Dribble a little olive oil and a little sea salt on the cut sides.
 Put the garlic halves together and seal up the foil parcel.
 Roast in the oven at 200°C for about 40 minutes until the cloves are soft.

-When cooked, allow to cool little and then just squeeze out the roasted cloves into a small dish – this is the culinary equivalent of popping bubblewrap; highly satisfying : ).
-Mash the paste and either combine it with butter or oil.
-It will keep for a few days in the fridge.
-The butter can be frozen successfully – keep it in a plastic pot with a resealable lid (I use recycled supermarket ones that have had things like olives in) or roll it into a log shape and wrap in cling film.
+Mash the paste and either combine it with little olive oil and a pinch of salt.
+It will keep for several days in the fridge – keep it in a glass jar or a plastic pot with a resealable lid (I use recycled supermarket ones that have had things like olives in).
+If you mash the paste into a pack of butter you can roll it into a log shape and wrap in cling film.
+Keep it in the fridge or freeze it.

 Pingback: Pea and roasted garlic soup | pigeoncottage